willdickson/flask_vue_sio_example/README.md

 ## flask_vue_sio_demo

-Simple bare minimum example program demostrating how to use flask, vue and socketio together.
+Simple bare minimum example demonstrating how to use flask, vue and socketio together.

 ## Installation